 Table of Contents

 Synthesis of ketone bodies normally occurs in the body.
 However, the process of ketone body formation dramatically increases during starvation.
-A combination of factors may explain this, which includes prolonged low levels of insulin resulting in the increasing in both the release of fatty acid from adipose tissues, and the amount of enzymes required to utilize and synthesize ketone bodies.
-Also, in the liver, the increase in demand for gluconeogenesis results in a depletion of oxaloacetate, and eventually results to a decreased capacity for the TCA cycle.
-This results in an increase to the levels of acetyl-CoA, which is the substrate for the production of ketone bodies.
+A combination of factors may explain this, which includes prolonged low levels of insulin resulting in the increase in both the release of fatty acid from adipose tissues and the amount of enzymes required to utilize and synthesize ketone bodies.
+Also, in the liver, the increase in demand for gluconeogenesis results in a depletion of oxaloacetate, and eventually results in a decreased capacity for the TCA cycle.
+This results in an increase in the levels of acetyl-CoA, which is the substrate for the production of ketone bodies.